 Regions: Antarctic Peninsula | South Georgia | South Shetland Islands | Falkland Islands | Arctic

-Flights from India to Hobart, Australia or Invercargill, New Zealand to visit Eastern Antarctica are about 1/2 to 2/3rds of the cost of those to Ushuaia, Argentina at the tip of South America to visit the Peninsula region.
-There are many more trips that visit the Peninsula with greater variety of itinerary, ships and duration than there are to Eastern Antarctica.
-It is also possible to fly from South America to join a cruise ship already in Antarctic waters.
-The journey to the East is by ship only, it is not possible for tourists to fly to that side of Antarctica meaning a longer part of the journey will be spent at sea than when journeying to the Peninsula.
+Flights from India to ports in Australia or New Zealand to visit Eastern Antarctica cost somewhat less than those to Ushuaia, Argentina at the tip of South America for the Peninsula region.
+The journey to the East is by ship only, it is not possible for tourists to fly to that side of Antarctica meaning a longer part of the journey will be spent at sea (6-7 days in each direction) than when journeying to the Peninsula with subsequently increased costs.

 Fig 1.

-1 - New Delhi, India 2 - Ushuaia, Argentina
+1 - Delhi, India 2 - Ushuaia, Argentina

 3 - Antarctic Peninsula 4 - Hobart, Australia